 Exercise and healthy eating can help to improve one’s mood and overall sense of well-being during benzodiazepine withdrawal.
 Getting enough sleep is important for managing stress and fatigue during benzodiazepine withdrawal.

-Avoid triggers (such as stressful situations or places where one used to use benzodiazepines) can help to prevent relapse during recovery from benzodiazepine addiction.
+Avoiding triggers (such as stressful situations or places where one used to use benzodiazepines) can help prevent relapse during recovery from benzodiazepine addiction.